Skip to main content

 • gameplay

-• “It is boring most of the time; put the game in auto play, eat, exercise, go to work, go to Costco, buy a rotisserie chicken, and come back home—it would still be playing without any touch.
-A biggest BS let me play like in Phoenix Wright, bro, for real dull gameplay (for the first chapter only), too monotone, predictable.
+• “It is boring most of the time; put the game in auto play eat, exercise, go to work, go to Costco buy a rotisserie chicken and come back home it would still be playing without any touch, a biggest BS.
+Let me play like in Phoenix Wright, bro.
+Fr dull gameplay (for first chapter only), too monotone, predictable.
 Kay is Maya v.2 but Edgeworth is edging; he is cool and I was already empathizing with him a lot during Phoenix Wright.
-That is the reason why I kept going.
-I was ready to uninstall the game at any point; however, the second chapter of the game, which is the last 5 episodes, was pretty cool.
-I have no hate for the second chapter; rather the opposite, they did a good job.
-I liked it a lot, especially the last episode, and I think the reason why people give so much positive feedback is the ending.
-I can relate, but in my opinion, the first 30 hours of BS plot and dull gameplay are not worth it.
-I advise you to watch from YouTube instead, and that will be no different at all, but if you still want to see, go for it; you might buy just for the second chapter!”
+That is reason why it kept me going.
+I was ready to uninstall the game at any point; however, the second chapter of the game which is last 5 episodes was pretty cool.
+I have no hate to second chapter, rather opposite, they did a good job.
+I liked a lot especially the last episode and I think reason why people give so many positive feedback is the ending I can relate but IMO first 30 hrs of BS plot and dull gameplay not worth it.
+I advise you watch from YouTube instead and that will be no difference at all, but if you still wanna see, go for it you might buy just for the second chapter!”

 • graphics